 What Is an Accessory Dwelling Unit?

-- Sleeping areas, usually 1-2 bedrooms
+Sleeping areas, usually 1-2 bedrooms

-- Kitchen or kitchenette
+Kitchen or kitchenette

-- Plumbing and heating
+Plumbing and heating

 There are many benefits to building an ADU, including:

-- Complete living spaces for family and friends who visit
+Complete living spaces for family and friends who visit

-- Long-term housing for aging parents or adult children
+Affordable housing for aging parents or adult children

-- Extra privacy while maintaining multi-generational living
+Extra privacy while maintaining multi-generational living

-- A place to live while you remodel or add on to your primary home
+A place to live while you remodel or add on to your primary home

-- Increase in property resale value
+Increase in property resale value

-- In some areas, the ability to rent it out and collect income
+In some areas, the ability to rent it out and collect income

-What Counts as an ADU?
+What Counts as an ADU in Phoenix?

-Manufactured homes, sometimes called mobile homes, are prefabricated housing units that are shipped to the site and generally placed on a temporary foundation.
-In Phoenix, they generally must be kept in a mobile home park.
-Homeowners can request to have them placed on a regular lot, but they have to get approval.
-Tiny homes, which are also often built to be easy to relocate, tend to have the same limitations.
+Manufactured homes, sometimes called mobile homes, are prefabricated housing units that are shipped to the site and often placed on a temporary foundation.
+Generally speaking, in Phoenix, these units must be kept in a mobile home park.
+Homeowners can request to have them placed on a regular lot, but they must get approval.
+Tiny homes, which are also often built to be easily relocated, tend to have the same limitations.

 What's the Difference Between an ADU and Mother-in-Law Suite?

-How Does an ADU Affect Home Value?
+How Does an ADU Affect the Home Value?

 When Should You Consider Building an ADU?

 Almost any property could benefit from adding an ADU.
-The extra space gives you so much versatility that you can really do virtually anything with it.
+The extra space gives you so much versatility that you can do virtually anything with it.
 Here are a few reasons to consider building an ADU on your property:

-- You have aging parents who need to live close to you
+You have aging parents who need to live close to you

-- You have adult children or grandchildren who live with you and need their own space
+You have adult children or grandchildren who live with you and need their own space

-- You are planning to age in place
+You are planning to age in place

-- You want to downsize as you get older without having to move
+You want to downsize as you get older without having to move

 You're considering various options for rental spaces